Körözött – a simple Hungarian dip or appetizer with feta, cottage cheese, caraway seeds and paprika.

 - ½ teaspoon sweet paprika powder or more to taste

 - 1-2 tablespoons milk, optional

-Give the feta and the cottage cheese to a bowl and mash roughly with a fork.
+- Place the feta and cottage cheese into a bowl and roughly mash with a fork.

-Grind the caraway seeds roughly with a mortar and pestle or in a small grinding machine.
+- Grind the caraway seeds roughly with a mortar and pestle or in a small grinding machine.
 Add it to the cheese together with the paprika.
-If using already ground caraway seeds, start with a lot less – only a pinch – and add more after tasting the mixture.